You Can Help

 • As you can imagine, the added expense of hotel accommodations is significant.
 The week of May 19th, we began transitioning some clients from hotels back into our shelter spaces.
 To safely do so, each family has a bedroom with a temporary kitchenette.
 Our Amazon Wishlist includes items needed to successfully make this transition and still allow for social distancing.
 Can you help?
 If you have any of these items in gently-used condition, we would be grateful for those as well.
 Donations may be taken (or mailed) to our Community Offices (429 N. Main St., Ste.
 1, Greenville, SC 29601) Monday-Friday from 8:30am-4:30pm.

-• Our long-term plan is create a new domestic violence shelter in Greenville, where families will have their own private space.
+• Our long-term plan is create a new domestic abuse shelter in Greenville, where families will have their own private space.
 Currently, our facility is set up as a community living environment with shared bedrooms and bathrooms.
-We have long needed increased capacity to provide shelter for more individiuals, as well as adequate space for all victims within the family - including children and teens.
+We have long needed increased capacity to provide shelter for more individuals, as well as adequate space for all victims within the family - including children and teens.
 COVID-19 has created an enhanced need for this new shelter.

 • Fundraisers held during this time are postponed indefinitely and/or cancelled.
 Overall giving, because of economic instability, will be stalled or decreased.
 Safe Harbor depended on fundraisers and individual giving to not only fund regular budget operations, but also to shore up additional funding for 2020 decreased grant funding.
 Read more about how Safe Harbor's fundraising was affected by COVID-19 on our blog.